 Findings will shed light on the work of queer archives from an activist orientation.
 This should not only help professional archivists to better understand these organizations and anticipate any opportunities and challenges they may encounter when partnering with queer archives or acquiring their collections, but also call attention to some of the limitations of traditional heritage or archival studies approaches to understanding these kinds of community-based collections.

 I approach my work from a social justice perspective and recognize that our personal and cultural identities are formed within the same social contexts that priviledge some voices while silencing (or attempting to silence) others.

 - Rebecka Sheffield and Kate Zieman.
 (Forthcoming, 2014).
 "Privacy, Context & Pride: The Management of Digital Photographs in a Queer Archives."
 In Rachel Wexelbaum, ed.
 Queers Online: LGBT Digital Practices in Libraries, Archives, and Museums.
 Los Angeles, CA: Litwin.

 - Rebecka Sheffield, Sean Kidd & Kwame McKenzie.
 (2011).
 "Trans Programming at the 519 Church Street Community Centre: A Case Study in Social Entrepreneurship."
-Forthcoming.
+Social Entrepreneurship CIHR project.
 [DRAFT]

 - Wendy M. Duff, Joan M. Cherry & Rebecka Sheffield.
 (2010). "‘Creating a Better Understanding of Who We Are’: A Survey of Graduates of a Museum Studies Program."
 Museum Management & Curatorship 24(5).